 The forces that affect your estate and how you want to pass on wealth often cannot be effectively managed through traditional estate planning strategies.
 What was a solution and standard of practice yesterday may no longer be adequate or appropriate today.
-The simple things that many people do out of the belief that they are a good substitution for an estate plan can lead to disappointment and family division.
+The simple things that many people do out of the belief that they are a good substitute for an estate plan can lead to disappointment and family division.
 That is why we have created a new approach we call Legacy Wealth Planning.
-It is more powerful and flexible than traditional planning strategies and addresses the perils of modern times.
+It is more powerful and flexible than traditional planning strategies and addresses the perils and uncertainties of modern times.

-The webinar you are about to see is likely to change the way you think about estate planning, based on the comments from those who have attended our events in the last 27 years.
+The program you are about to see may change the way you think about estate planning based on comments from those who have attended our events since 1993.
 But education alone will not get you from where you are now to where you want to be.
 You will need an action plan for that.

 We make it easy for you to make an action plan - immediately and with no cost or obligation.
-Stick around till the end of the webinar, and you will have the opportunity to schedule a free Personal Consultation with one of our attorneys.
-We will help you determine what matters most to you and apply the discussion of the webinar topics to your personal situation.
+After the program, you will have the opportunity to schedule a free Personal Consultation with one of our attorneys.
+We will help you determine what matters most to you and apply the discussion of the workshop topics to your personal situation.
 You can see whether Legacy Wealth Planning is a fit for you.

 We have helped thousands set up estate plans since 1993, and guided hundreds of families through the estate settlement process.
-Visit our website at www.zimmerlawfirm.com to see what clients have to say about working with Zimmer Law Firm or visit AVVO.com for more real life client experiences.
-On our website you can subscribe to our blog, learn about estate planning or upcoming law firm events, make a reservation for an upcoming event, or request a consultation.
+Visit our website at www.zimmerlawfirm.com to see what clients have to say about working with Zimmer Law Firm or visit AVVO.com for more real-life client experiences.
+At our website, you can subscribe to our blog, learn about estate planning or upcoming law firm events, make a reservation for an upcoming event, or request a consultation.
 Visit our Facebook page for news and "like" us!

-If you know someone who would benefit from what you learn from our webinar, you can leave their information in the post-webinar online survey, call us at 513.721.1513 (or toll-free at 1.866.799.4050), or contact us through our website.
+If you know someone who would benefit from what you learn from our workshop, you can leave their information in the post-event online survey, call us at 513.721.1513 (or toll-free at 1.866.799.4050), or contact us through our website.
 We will send them literature or invite them to an educational event with your compliments.